xinkang/fgm/README.md

 C++ Code
 ========

-We provide several C++ codes under "src/asg/fgm/matrix" to perform matrix products between binary matrices in a more efficient way.
-For instance, the function "multiGXH.cpp" is used to more efficiently compute the matrix product, "G^T * X * H", where G and H are two binary matrices.
+We provide several C++ codes under `src/asg/fgm/matrix` to perform matrix products between binary matrices in a more efficient way.
+For instance, the function `multiGXH.cpp` is used to more efficiently compute the matrix product, `G^T * X * H`, where G and H are two binary matrices.